tausvels/usefullFunctions/README.md

 15. spiralOrder - Outputs an array spirally from the given input of n * m matrix.

 16. mostCommonWord - Outputs the most common word in a string.
 Filters words/characters in BANNED variable. banned = ['hit'].

+17. gcd - Outputs the Greatest Common Divisor of a given list of integers.
+Takes in 2 arguments where 1st Arg--> [list of numbers], 2nd Arg(optional) --> Total number of items in the list.

 ## CLASS

 1. ### HashSet - A class that creates a HashSet storing number values in appropriate index